-If not managed correctly, shift work can have a detrimental impact on the physical and mental states of those who undertake it.
-Described by the World Health Organisation as a “probable carcinogen”, shift work has been linked to heightened levels of diabetes, heart disease and cancer.
-On top of that, research suggests it can impair cognitive function, increase stress and lead to depression, addiction and fatigue.
+However, if seems shift work can have a detrimental impact on the physical and mental states of those who undertake it.
+Research suggests it can impair cognitive function, increase stress and lead to depression, addiction and fatigue.
+Whilst the World Health Organisation describe shift work as a “probable carcinogen”, stating shift work has been linked to heightened levels of diabetes, heart disease and cancer,

 Sleep Management: Experts believe one of the best ways to limit the potentially damaging effects of shift work is to cultivate positive sleeping patterns.
 The National Sleep Foundation recommends sticking to the same rest and wake times each day to help regulate your circadian rhythm and improve sleep quality.

-Because working night shifts can throw your internal body clock out of sync with the external world, try making your bedroom as restful a space as possible by installing blackout curtains and banning digital devices.
+Working night shifts can throw our internal body clock out of sync with the external world.
+By making your bedroom as restful a space as possible and creating a dark space you can trick your body into thinking it is night.
+Tips: installing blackout curtains and banning digital devices.
 Practising deep breathing and spritzing your pillow with soothing scents can aid the winding down process.

-Eat Well: When it comes to eating right, shift work presents its own unique set of challenges.
-Avoid the temptation to binge on sugary foods or late night takeaways by preparing nutritious meals in advance.
-Schedule your meals at regular intervals just as you would during the day to maintain a steady flow of energy before, during and after work.
+When it comes to eating right, shift work presents its own unique set of challenges and tiredness can lead to bad choices.
+Try preparing nutritious meals in advance and schedule meals at regular intervals to maintain a steady flow of energy before, during and after work.

-Drink Right: Stay hydrated during your shift by drinking plenty of water.
-One of the easiest ways to monitor your water intake at work is to bring your H2O in a pre-measured bottle.
-That way, you’ll know whether or not you’re hitting the recommended 2-2.5 litres a day target.
+Stay hydrated during shifts by drinking plenty of water.
+Monitor your water intake by in a pre-measured bottle. and aim for 2-2.5 litres a day target.

 When used effectively, caffeine can provide an added boost of energy for shift workers right when they need it.
 However, drinking coffee towards the end of a shift can impact the quality of sleep achieved afterwards so be mindful of when and how much you consume.